burger icon

 - Video Poker & Oddballs: Multi-hand poker, dice, instant scratchies-perfect boredom killers on the train.
 Buttons are big enough you can mash 'em without looking silly.

 Don't expect mobile-only games-none that I've found.
 Maybe two clunky old progressives didn't work, but I only chased them out of fresh curiosity.
 If you're old school and miss a certain pokie, tough luck-some just aren't built for phones.
-Never had progress wiped or lost a bonus, but do check your data, especially in the bush-once, my mate Dave ran out of signal, lost a big spin, and still whinges.
+Never had progress wiped or lost a bonus personally, but do check your data, especially in the bush-once, my mate Dave ran out of signal, lost a big spin, and still whinges.
 Bloke reckons it's my fault for telling him to try.

 Loads in a flash-rarely waited more than the time it takes to open a biscuit packet.
 Live casino drops to SD if signal's dodgy (blame Optus, not the casino).
 Quick fix: keep Chrome or Safari up-to-date, or you'll get weird glitches.
 Menu sorted itself after I cleared the browser cache, no drama.
 Oh, and was spinning within minutes-didn't clock it, but quick enough for me most days.